MikeyMike007/Responsive-websites/README.md

 }
 ```

-This gives the output:
+this gives the output:

 ![](999-img/2021-08-29-19-11-12.png)

-This basically forces every element to 200px even if it extends beyond the container.
+this basically forces every element to 200px even if it extends beyond the container.

 #### `flex-grow:` property

-The following code:
+the following code:

 ```css
 .el {